 European Reference Laboratory Network for TB (ERLTB-Net)

-The three main goals of the network are:
+The main activities of the network are:

-- to provide training activities within the Network to ensure EU-wide capacity building.
+- to provide training activities within the network to ensure EU-wide capacity building;

 - to coordinate and develop services.

 Reference point for laboratory diagnostic methods and molecular typing

 ERLTB-Net acts as a reference point for laboratory diagnostic methods in the EU/EEA.
 For this purpose the network has compiled the ‘Handbook on TB laboratory diagnostic methods for the European Union’, which is revised at regular intervals.
 This handbook sets out key laboratory diagnostic methods and their protocols in areas of TB diagnosis, ranging from microbiological diagnosis of active TB to the diagnosis of latent TB infection.
 The network also gathers and compiles Mycobacteria strains and samples for reference purposes.

 The network has developed and implements an EQA system for diagnostic methods and for molecular typing methods – i.e. mycobacterial interspersed repetitive units - variable number of tandem repeats (MIRU-VNTR) and whole genome sequencing (WGS).

 The network offers training on laboratory diagnosis of TB, laboratory management and assessment of national TB laboratory networks.
 The network has three types of training activities: